 - Find out more about the Swedish crayfish traditions and history.
 For instance, some of the Go Nature Market shops have crayfish in their private lakes.

 - Travel around and visit fruit and berry orchards on the fertile lands around the lake Vättern.
 You can pick and buy apples and blackcurrants.
 Pay a visit to the shops at the orchards and buy locally made ciders.

 - The lake Vättern is famous for crayfish.
 Nevertheless, most of the crayfish fishing takes place in the small lakes in the area.
 The Crayfish Party and fishing premier is on August 7, which is an important date for many Swedish families longing to invite friends and families to a party.

-A bit about the Swedish North
+A bit about the Swedish North and Sweden culinary trip

 - The Swedish coffee break, or fika, has a special connotation in the Swedish north.
 In Lapland, the people like to prepare “kokkaffe” outdoors.
 You need a small fire, your pot and a wooden drinking cup or a “Kåsa”.
 A “Kåsa” is Sami people’s so called “duodji”, handicraft or carved objects from birch burl.
 “Kokkaffe”, literally “boiled coffee,” is a common method of coffee brewing, particularly in the north.

 - The traditional Swedish meatballs made from the meat of moose or reindeer is truly arctic Sweden on a plate.
 Both moose and reindeer have a very rich taste.
 The meat is lean and rich in vitamins.

 - “Västerbottensost”, which is a cheese originally from “Burträsk” in Lapland.
 It is made with cow milk from northern Sweden and is an aromatic hard cheese.
 A typical way of eating it is using it for pie, the so called “Västerbottenpaj”.